Generalizing Importance Weighting to A Universal Solver for Distribution Shift Problems

 For experiments under support-distribution shift, all the setups and hyperparameters about the initialization, O-SVM, and distribution matching by DIW were the same as that in Section~\ref{sec:exp-ss}.
 Moreover, the same that Adam was used as the optimizer, the learning rate was 0.0005, decaying every 100 epochs by multiplying a factor of 0.1, and the batch size was set as 256.
 Next we show the setups and hyperparameters specific to the support-distribution shift.

 \paragraph{Label-noise experiments} On top of the support shift in Section~\ref{sec:exp-ss}, we added a symmetric label noise to the training data, where a label may flip to all other classes with an equal probability (this probability was defined as the noise rate, set as $\{0.2, 0.4\}$).
 The type of label noise and the noise rate were unknown to the model.
-For MNIST, Color-MNIST, and CIFAR-20 experiments, the weight decay was set as 0.005, 0.002, and 5e-05, respectively.
+For MNIST, Color-MNIST, and CIFAR-20 experiments, the weight decay was set as 0.005, 0.002, and 0.008, respectively.

 \paragraph{Class-prior shift experiments} We induced class-prior shift in the training data by randomly sampling half of the classes as minority classes (other classes were the majority classes) and reducing the number of samples in minority classes.
 The sample size ratio per class between the majority and minority classes was $\rho$, chosen from $\{10, 100\}$.
-The selected minority classes in class-prior shift experiments were: \begin{itemize} \item MNIST: class of odd digits; \item Color-MNIST: digits `1', `2', `6', `7', and `8'; \item CIFAR-20: superclasses of `fish', `fruit and vegetables', `household electrical device', `household furniture', `large carnivores', `large omnivores and herbivores', `medium-sized mammals', `people', `small mammals', and `vehicles 1'. \end{itemize} For MNIST, Color-MNIST, and CIFAR-20 experiments, the weight decay was set as 0.005, 1e-05, and 1e-07, respectively.
+The randomly selected minority classes in class-prior shift experiments were shown as follows: \begin{itemize} \item MNIST: class of odd digits; \item Color-MNIST: digits `1', `2', `6', `7', and `8'; \item CIFAR-20: superclasses of `fish', `fruit and vegetables', `household electrical device', `household furniture', `large carnivores', `large omnivores and herbivores', `medium-sized mammals', `people', `small mammals', and `vehicles 1'. \end{itemize} For MNIST, Color-MNIST, and CIFAR-20 experiments, the weight decay was set as 0.005, 1e-05, and 1e-07, respectively.
 Since we did not split the validation data in class-prior shift experiments, we set the $\alpha$ in \eqref{eq:giw_obj} as 0.5 for class-prior shift experiments on all datasets.